Dorman8288/dpdk-tap-tracing/README.md

 # DPDK Tracing with LTTng

 This project focuses on enabling **LTTng** (Linux Trace Toolkit Next Generation) function tracing on **DPDK** (Data Plane Development Kit) by building it against the `liblttng-ust-cyg-profile.so` shared library.This library enables lttng to trace every function call by raising an event at the start and end of every fucntion in the compiled binary.
-We will collect function-level traces during the execution of different **testpmd scenarios**, including initial setup and traffic forwarding.
+We will collect function-level traces during the execution of different **testpmd scenarios**, including initial setup and traffic forwarding and filtering using tap devices.
 After collecting the traces, we will analyze them using **TraceCompass**, focusing on metrics like **latency**, **function frequency**, and **cache/cycles/instructions** from function entry to exit.

 The steps include:

 1. Setting up LTTng and dpdk.
 2. Running **testpmd** commands with function tracing enabled.
+3. adding tap device interfaces to the testmpd and adding flow rules.
-3. Analyzing trace data using **TraceCompass**.
+4. Analyzing trace data using **TraceCompass**.

 ## 📦 Prerequisites